13 December 2022 – 31 December 2023

 Aren’t you exploiting artists by taking all the revenue from their artworks?

 One of UKS’ main objectives is to make sure everyone receives fair payment for their work – especially artists!
-We have asked Damla Kilickiran and A K Dolven for help because they have solid relationships with UKS and vice versa.
+We asked Damla Kilickiran and A K Dolven for help because of their solid relationships with UKS and vice versa.
 We enjoyed a great collaboration with Damla Kilickiran on her solo exhibition in 2021, and A K Dolven has been a member since the start of her career and has followed and supported us since – in fact, she has kindly donated the material for her piece one day more to the campaign.
 Both artists have received an artist’s honorarium of 10,000 NOK and a royalties fee of 10,000 NOK, and UKS has funded the production of the artworks.
 Their agreement to donate the proceeds from their work to UKS’ refurbishment is a huge benefit to our cause.

 What about the ambassadors?

 UKS has asked a number of people in and around the cultural field to lend their good name to our campaign.
 We have dipped into our social capital here – the only thing we have offered in return is a copy of one of our publications and a tote bag.
 In return, each ambassador has kindly donated their time and their statements.

 What will happen if you don’t reach your campaign target?